 It says on the small manual pamphlet that “Due to the wide-angle of view 77mm filters has to be used”.
 That’s absolutely true.
 I have a 72mm VariND and when you connect it with the necessary step up ring you see clear vignetting on the image.
 You can use it if you hold the variND directly on the lens rather than using a step-up ring to connect it.
 It’s a bit of a workaround but it does the job and I was able to get good shots like this with no vignetting.
 The lens itself of course is not to blame but it’s a good thing to know before you go on a shoot.

 The lens is really small yet quite heavy.
 It’s got a very nice robust feel to it I must say and the most important part is that the image that comes out of this lens is fabulous!
 I really like it.
 It has a very cinematic quality to it.
-It’s seems that compared to my Canon FD lenses it’s a tiny bit sharper, it has a little bit more contrast and the color reproduction is different.
+It’s seems that compared to my Canon FD lenses it’s less sharp, it has a little bit more contrast and the color reproduction is different.
 I can’t say exactly how yet but it seems that there is an ever so slight warm, yellowish tone.
 It does need a little bit of tweaking to match with my Canon FD lenses.
 The SLR Magic lens is way way better then the GH2 kit lenses (which I have not used even once since I purchased the camera, they are absolutely useless to me).

 There’s a bit of distortion on the edges that is noticable if you are shooting buildings or other objects that should have straight lines.
 All in all the build quality (mind the caps) seems very good and the images are lovely!
 This is the first time I own a lens that has no clicks and I really like it!
 SLR Magic website says the lens is $549 plus vat and shipping and is “available 1 month after order date”.
 I have a feeling I’ll be using it quite frequently.